 considered such functions important and collected them in a run-time library.

-A program may still use the old-style functions like printf
+A program may still use the old-style functions like printf and scanf

 rather than the new-style streams.
 The two styles can even be mixed.
 But